 Caching for VMs and data disks

-When you mount disks to VMs, you can choose whether the I/O traffic between the VM and those disks located in Azure storage are cached.
-Azure Standard and Premium Storage use two different technologies for this type of cache.
+When you mount disks to VMs, you can choose whether the I/O traffic between the VM and those disks located in Azure storage is cached.

-The recommendations below are assuming these I/O characteristics for Standard DBMS:
+The following recommendations assume these I/O characteristics for standard DBMS:

-- It is mostly read workload against data files of a database.
-These reads are performance critical for the DBMS system
+- It's mostly a read workload against data files of a database.
+These reads are performance critical for the DBMS system.

-- Writing against the data files is experienced in bursts based on checkpoints or a constant stream.
-Nevertheless, averaged over the day, the writes are lesser than the reads.
-In opposite to reads from data files, these writes are asynchronous and are not holding up any user transactions.
+- Writing against the data files occurs in bursts based on checkpoints or a constant stream.
+Averaged over a day, there are fewer writes than reads.
+Opposite to reads from data files, these writes are asynchronous and don't hold up any user transactions.

 - There are hardly any reads from the transaction log or redo files.
-Exceptions are large I/Os when performing transaction log backups.
+Exceptions are large I/Os when you perform transaction log backups.

-- Main load against transaction or redo log files is writes.
-Dependent on the nature of workload, you can have I/Os as small as 4 KB or in other cases I/O sizes of 1 MB or more.
+- The main load against transaction or redo log files is writes.
+Dependent on the nature of the workload, you can have I/Os as small as 4 KB or, in other cases, I/O sizes of 1 MB or more.

-- All writes need to be persisted on disk in a reliable fashion
+- All writes must be persisted on disk in a reliable fashion.

-For Azure Standard Storage, the possible cache types are:
+For standard storage, the possible cache types are:

-In order to get consistent and deterministic performance, you should set the caching on Azure Standard Storage for all disks containing DBMS-related data files, log/redo files, and table space to 'NONE'.
+To get consistent and deterministic performance, set the caching on standard storage for all disks that contain DBMS-related data files, log and redo files, and table space to NONE.
 The caching of the base VHD can remain with the default.

-- None + Write Accelerator (only for Azure M-Series VMs)
+- None + Write Accelerator, which is only for Azure M-Series VMs

-- Read + Write Accelerator (only for Azure M-Series VMs)
+- Read + Write Accelerator, which is only for Azure M-Series VMs

-Recommendation for Azure Premium Storage is to leverage Read caching for data files of the SAP database and chose No caching for the disks of log file(s).
+For premium storage, we recommend that you use Read caching for data files of the SAP database and choose No caching for the disks of log file(s).

-For M-Series deployments, it is highly recommended to use Azure Write Accelerator for your DBMS deployment.
-For details, restrictions and deployment of Azure Write Accelerator consult the document Write Accelerator.
+For M-Series deployments, we recommend that you use Azure Write Accelerator for your DBMS deployment.
+For details, restrictions, and deployment of Azure Write Accelerator, see Enable Write Accelerator.

-Drive D:\ in an Azure VM is a non-persisted drive, which is backed by some local disks on the Azure compute node.
-Because it is non-persisted, this means that any changes made to the content on the D:\ drive is lost when the VM is rebooted.
-By "any changes", like files stored, directories created, applications installed, etc.
+Drive D in an Azure VM is a nonpersisted drive, which is backed by some local disks on the Azure compute node.
+Because it's nonpersisted, any changes made to the content on drive D are lost when the VM is rebooted.
+Changes include files that were stored, directories that were created, and applications that were installed.

-Linux Azure VMs automatically mount a drive at /mnt/resource that is a non-persisted drive backed by local disks on the Azure compute node.
-Because it is non-persisted, this means that any changes made to content in /mnt/resource are lost when the VM is rebooted.
-By any changes, like files stored, directories created, applications installed, etc.
+Linux Azure VMs automatically mount a drive at /mnt/resource that's a nonpersisted drive backed by local disks on the Azure compute node.
+Because it's nonpersisted, any changes made to content in /mnt/resource are lost when the VM is rebooted.
+Changes include files that were stored, directories that were created, and applications that were installed.

 Microsoft Azure Storage resiliency

-Microsoft Azure Storage stores the base VHD (with OS) and attached disks or BLOBs on at least three separate storage nodes.
-This fact is called Local Redundant Storage (LRS).
-LRS is default for all types of storage in Azure.
+Microsoft Azure Storage stores the base VHD, with OS and attached disks or blobs, on at least three separate storage nodes.
+This type of storage is called locally redundant storage (LRS).
+LRS is the default for all types of storage in Azure.

-As of Azure Premium Storage, which is the recommended type of storage for DBMS VMs and disks that store database and log/redo files, the only available method is LRS.
-As a result, you need to configure database methods, like SQL Server Always On, Oracle Data Guard or HANA System Replication to enable database data replication into another Azure Region or another Azure Availability Zone.
+Azure premium storage, Ultra disk and Azure NetApp Files (exclusively for SAP HANA) are the recommended type of storage for DBMS VMs and disks that store database and log and redo files.
+The only available redundancy method for these storage types is LRS.
+As a result, you need to configure database methods to enable database data replication into another Azure region or availability zone.
+Database methods include SQL Server Always On, Oracle Data Guard, and HANA System Replication.

-For DBMS deployments, the usage of Geo Redundant Storage as available with Azure Standard Storage is not recommended since it has severe performance impact and does not honor the write order across different VHDs that are attached to a VM.
-The fact of not honoring the write order across different VHDs bears a high potential to end up in inconsistent databases on the replication target side if database and log/redo files are spread across multiple VHDs (as mostly the case) on the source VM side.
+For DBMS deployments, the use of geo-redundant storage (GRS) isn't recommended for standard storage.
+GRS severely affects performance and doesn't honor the write order across different VHDs that are attached to a VM.
+Not honoring the write order across different VHDs potentially leads to inconsistent databases on the replication target side.
+This situation occurs if database and log and redo files are spread across multiple VHDs, as is generally the case, on the source VM side.

 VM node resiliency

-The Azure Platform offers several different SLAs for VMs.
-The exact details can be found in the most recent release of SLA for Virtual Machines.
-Since the DBMS layer is usually an availability critical part of an SAP system, you need to make yourself familiar with the concepts of Availability Sets, Availability Zones, and maintenance events.
-The articles that describe all these concepts is Manage the availability of Windows virtual machines in Azure and Manage the availability of Linux virtual machines in Azure.
+Azure offers several different SLAs for VMs.
+For more information, see the most recent release of SLA for Virtual Machines.
+Because the DBMS layer is critical to availability in an SAP system, you need to understand availability sets, Availability Zones, and maintenance events.
+For more information on these concepts, see Manage the availability of Windows virtual machines in Azure and Manage the availability of Linux virtual machines in Azure.

-Minimum recommendation for production DBMS scenarios with SAP workload is to:
+The minimum recommendation for production DBMS scenarios with an SAP workload is to:

-- These two VMs would run in the same Azure VNet and would have NICs attached out of the same subnets.
+- Run these two VMs in the same Azure virtual network and have NICs attached out of the same subnets.